 Dashboard reports are just the tip of the iceberg when it comes to reporting.

 I may be preaching to the choir here…but, it’s worth mentioning.
 Don’t rely solely on these basic reports.
 They’re simply used as a navigational beacon to give you the very highest level data at a moment's notice.
 And, they point you to where you have problems that need attention and where to dig in.

 HubSpot has many detailed and useful reports that are not covered here.
 To be an effective digital marketing manager you should be utilizing all of those tools (as well as Google Analytics, and Facebook, and LinkedIn, and, and, and…).
 The HubSpot dashboard is what I call a “Tower” report.
 Be on the lookout for my upcoming Tower vs. Cockpit Reports article.

 So, how do you decide what to include in your HubSpot marketing dashboard?

-HubSpot only allows you to add 10 reports to each dashboard, so we have to think carefully about what we need to include.
-We want the best omni-channel view of how our digital marketing is performing.
+That said, we want the best omni-channel view of how our digital marketing is performing.